AbdullahMamin/3DRasterizer/README.md

 This is a 3D rasterizer I wrote using C and SDL2.

 ## Build
-This project depends on the SDL2 and SDL2_image libraries, simple compile all sources and link against the libraries.
+This project depends on the SDL2 and SDL2_image libraries, simply compile all sources and link against the libraries.
 The makefile provided works on linux and may need slight changes to work on other platforms.

 ## Usage